hesste/cubicweb-react/README.md

+## how to use

+clone this repo and then npm install dependencies.
+You need a running cubicweb-blog instance.
+To configure it have a look at app/config.js

+##Plan for future:

 - use iso npm package (to ease isomorphic)
 - use alt npm package (for flux implementation)
 - use Radium npm package (for inline css: